Search results: 5,854 entries found.

 IV.2 4714 (temporary)

-ΑΥΤ Κ Μ ΑΥΡ οΥΗΡοϹ; laureate-headed bust of Lucius Verus wearing cuirass and paludamentum, right, seen from rear
+ΑΥΤ Κ Μ(sic) ΑΥΡ οΥΗΡοϹ; laureate-headed bust of Lucius Verus wearing cuirass and paludamentum, right, seen from rear

-ΘΗΡΑΙΩΝ; Apollo standing, facing, wearing radiate crown, playing lyre
+ΘΗΡΑΙΩΝ; Apollo standing, facing, wearing radiate crown, holding plectrum and lyre

 IV.3 9367 (temporary)